Chronos (character): Walker Gabriel

 Chronos #1 (March 1998).
 Art by Paul Guinan.

 Walker Gabriel got possession of Clinton's research after his death.
 He became the second Chronos and was the lead character of a short-lived comic book series published by DC Comics, acting as both a hero and a criminal depending on circumstances, and often running afoul of the Linear Men.
 He was eventually revealed to be the son of a temporal theorist who had worked with Clinton and created Chronopolis, a city beyond time.
 The series ran for 12 issues (including a DC One Million crossover numbered 1,000,000) between March 1998 and February 1999, and concluded with Gabriel wiping himself from history, to save his mother's life.
 The nature of Chronopolis, however, meant he still existed despite not being born.
 Still, due to an unclear series of events, it appeared in fact two Walker Gabriels existed: one outside of time, one within it, but only up to the point when he removed himself out of it.
 After that, the timeline streamlined and only the time-traveling Chronos remained.
 Gabriel had many encounters with members of the Linear Men and also met Destiny of the Endless during this series.

 Powers and abilities

 Chronos possesses genius-level intellect and is an expert in hand-to-hand combat.

 Equipment

 Chronos makes use of clock-themed devices.

-Other versions

-Chronos appears in JLA/Avengers #4 as one of Krona's thralls.